MFront

 E }

 At this stage, the function barely works, but can be used very inappropriately.
-For example, one may request the value of the Young’s modulus for a negative temperature, something which in our opinion shall lead to an error to indicate to the user that something very wrong is happening their code.
+For example, one may request the value of the Young’s modulus for a negative temperature, something which in our opinion shall lead to an error to indicate to the user that something very wrong is happening in their code.

 Indeed, many quantities are intrinsically bounded.
 In our example,